 The answer to this question is, that for serious measurements you will need professional hardware, which will ensure, that the evaluation of the incident radiation is performed according to the brightness sensitivity curve of the human eye in daylight.
 Light measurement done by smartphones can be used as an orientation with light level changes throughout some period of time.
 Unfortunately, the replacement of a professional Lux meter is not the app manufacturer’s intention.
 Therefore apps are not really of any great assistance for measuring professional illuminance and are not even of any use to obtaining a general idea of the illuminance value.
 Anyway, if someone wants to practice some amateur light measurements in different environments I would like to show a few examples of the Android app and how they work (Pic.
 9 – 13).

 Next to the light meter itself important is also a log option.
 In each Lux Meter app, which I have used so far there was not a decent log option.
 I had a result of changes in real-time.
 Only the top middle app “Lux Light Meter Free (The Lux Meter v.
 18.08.29)” includes some log in the free version, where the first 100 measurements are stored in temporary memory (Pic.
 12, 13).
 Every single measurement occurs when the Lx value changes.

 5. COMMON LIGHT LEVELS

-Another natural light doesn’t cover in this plot comes from the brightest planets (e.g. Venus, Jupiter), from the interstellar dust (zodiacal light), and stars (starlight).
+Another natural light that doesn’t cover this plot comes from the brightest planets (e.g. Venus, Jupiter), interstellar dust (zodiacal light), and stars (starlight).